tsunamishadow/bonusheroes/fortniteseasonx.md

 ### Rumble Royale Prestige

-In order to unlock this section you must complete all 7 challenges in Road Trip.
+In order to unlock this section you must complete all 7 challenges in Rumble Royale.
 The first 3 challenges are unlocked, the rest unlock as you complete challenges in this section

 * Eliminate 3 opponents in a single match of Team Rumble
 * Eliminate 3 opponents farther than 100m away in Team Rumble